Cleveland 'Guardians' Owner's Son Declares Ohio Senate Bid as Anti-Trump 'Republican' Who Claims to Oppose 'Cancel Culture'

 Additionally, Dolan is also the lone prospective GOP senate candidate in Ohio to support the $1.2 trillion federal “infrastructure” bill — championed by outgoing Sen. Rob Portman (R-OH) and opposed by President Trump — which is currently working its way through Congress, Cleveland.com reported.

 By running for Ohio senate, Dolan would be entering a crowded Republican field, which includes former Ohio treasurer Josh Mandel, “Hillbilly Elegy” author and venture capitalist J.D.
-Vance, and former Ohio Republican Party chairman Jane Timken, among several others.
+Vance, businessman Bernie Moreno, and former Ohio Republican Party chairman Jane Timken, among several others.

 “Dolan believes he’ll stand out in the crowd,” says an actor in a “Dolan for Ohio” announcement video posted Sunday.